dbrgn/svg2polylines/README.md

 This can be used e.g. for simple drawing robot that just support drawing straight lines and liftoff / drop pen commands.

+**Note: Currently the library only supports straight lines, no curves!** Also, the path style is completely ignored.
+Only the path itself is returned.

 This repository contains two creates:

 - `svg2polylines` contains all the functionality and can be used like a regular